What is a Business Auto Loan?

 Step 5: Get approved.

-Your loan goes through when your application meets underwriting requirements and gets credit approval.
+Your loan is approved once your application meets underwriting requirements and receives credit approval.
 Next, the funds go directly to the vehicle seller to pay the invoice amount.
 We can help you set up automatic payments, or you can arrange to pay by check or electronic payment.

 Frequently Asked Questions

-Our loan experts get asked about business auto loans a lot.
+Our loan experts are frequently asked about business auto loans.
 Here are the answers to some of the most common questions we get.

 What are the other costs of Business Auto Loans?